mattshoe/stratify/README.md

 # What is a Strategy?
-In the context of **Stratify**, a strategy simply defines a set of operations to run against a specific subset of `KSNode` instances.
+In the context of **Stratify**, a strategy simply defines a sequence of operations to run against a very specific subset of `KSNode` instances.
-For example, you may have a strategy to run a set of operations against all source code annotated with a specific Annotation.
+For example, you may have a strategy to run a sequence of operations against all source code annotated with a specific Annotation.
-Or perhaps you need to run a set of operations against files matching a specific naming convention.
-There are many use cases you may come across.
+Or perhaps you need to run a set of operations against all files that are suffixed by "ViewModel".
+Or perhaps you need to run a sequence of operations against all functions suffixed with "Async".
+There are myriad possible scenarios you may come across.

 ### Case Study
-The most common use-case by far will likely be the `AnnotationStrategy` which defines a set of `Processors` to run against all nodes annotated with a specific annotation.
+The most common use-case is the `AnnotationStrategy`.
+This strategy defines a sequence of `Processors` to run against all `KSAnnotated` nodes which are annotated by the given annotation.
 ```kotlin
 AnnotationStrategy(
     annotation = MyAnnotation::class,